Kathy Bernier: Wisconsin legislator

 In 2010, Bernier defeated incumbent Democrat Kristen Dexter for the Wisconsin State Assembly 68th district in the November 2 general election.
 Bernier was re-elected in 2012 and 2014.

 Bernier chaired the Assembly Committee on Campaigns and elections, vice-chaired the Committee on Family Law, and served on the Aging and Long-Term Care, Agriculture, Workforce Development, Tourism, and Mining and Rural Development committees.
 Bernier also served on the Speaker's Task Force on Alzheimer's and Dementia.
 She is on the National Assembly of State Legislatures and the board of the National Foundation for Women Legislators.

 Bernier was elected to the Wisconsin State Senate for the 23rd district in November 2018, defeating Democrat Chris Kapsner.
 The seat was open due to the retirement of Terry Moulton.
+She did not run for reelection in 2022.

 Legislation

 During her time in the legislature, Bernier has authored Assembly Bill 16, a measure aimed at raising public awareness of human trafficking in Wisconsin; Senate Bill 527, a measure that increases local control for county treasurers regarding unclaimed property; Assembly Bill 112, which allows disabled individuals to seek special permission for hunting from medical practitioners; Assembly Bill 243, which adds regulations and clarity to the state Youth Hunt program; Senate Bill 160, which increases the standards of maintenance and service for nursing home facilities and oxygen equipment; Senate Bill 295, which institutes online voter registration in the state; Assembly Bill 146, which expands dental hygiene services in the state; and Assembly Bill 14, known as the State Workforce Development Bill or Wisconsin Fast Forward.

 Bernier voted in support of the Budget Repair Bill (Act 10) in 2011, which requires state employees to contribute 5.8% of their salaries to cover pension costs, contribute 12.6% towards their health care premiums, and weakens collective bargaining privileges for most public employee union members.